Gordon Brown: Early life

-James Gordon Brown was born at the Orchard Maternity Nursing Home in Giffnock, Renfrewshire, Scotland.
+James Gordon Brown was born on 20 February 1951 at the Orchard Maternity Nursing Home in Giffnock, Renfrewshire, Scotland.
 His father was John Ebenezer Brown (1914–1998), a minister of the Church of Scotland and a strong influence on Brown.
 His mother was Jessie Elizabeth "Bunty" Brown (née Souter; 1918–2004); she was the daughter of John Souter, a timber merchant.
 The family moved to Kirkcaldy – then the largest town in Fife, across the Firth of Forth from Edinburgh – when Gordon was three.
 Brown was brought up there with his elder brother John and younger brother Andrew in a manse; he is therefore often referred to as a "son of the manse", an idiomatic Scottish phrase, similar to the American phrase "preacher's kid".

 Education

 Brown was educated first at Kirkcaldy West Primary School, where he was selected for an experimental fast stream education programme, which took him two years early to Kirkcaldy High School for an academic hothouse education taught in separate classes.
 Aged 16, he wrote that he loathed and resented this "ludicrous" experiment on young lives.

 He was accepted by the University of Edinburgh to study history at the same early age of 16.
 During an end-of-term rugby union match at his old school, he received a kick to the head and experienced a retinal detachment.
 This left him blind in his left eye, despite treatment including several operations and weeks spent lying in a darkened room.
 Later at Edinburgh, while playing tennis, he noticed the same symptoms in his right eye.
 Brown underwent experimental surgery at the Edinburgh Royal Infirmary and his right eye was saved by a young eye surgeon, Hector Chawla.
-Brown graduated from Edinburgh with an undergraduate MA degree with First-Class Honours in history in 1972.
+After following the honours programme, Brown graduated from Edinburgh with an undergraduate MA degree with First-Class Honours in history in 1972.
 He stayed on to obtain his PhD degree in history, which he gained ten years later in 1982, defending a thesis titled The Labour Party and Political Change in Scotland 1918–1929.

 In his youth at the University of Edinburgh, Brown was involved in a romantic relationship with Margarita, Crown Princess of Romania.
 Margarita said about it: "It was a very solid and romantic story.
 I never stopped loving him but one day it didn't seem right anymore, it was politics, politics, politics, and I needed nurturing."
 An unnamed friend of those years is quoted by Paul Routledge in his biography of Brown as recalling: "She was sweet and gentle and obviously cut out to make somebody a very good wife.
 She was bright, too, though not like him, but they seemed made for each other."

 In 1972, while still a student, Brown was elected Rector of the University of Edinburgh, the convener of the University Court.
 He served as Rector until 1975, and also edited the document The Red Paper on Scotland.